-When a franchisees is in financial distress and looks to either close shop or otherwise get out of the franchised business, a franchisor often has an opportunity to step in and salvage the business by facilitating its resale to a new franchisee.
+When a franchisee is in financial distress and looks to either close shop or otherwise get out of the franchised business, a franchisor often has an opportunity to step in and salvage the business by facilitating its resale to a new franchisee.

 In these circumstances, a franchisor is faced with the dilemma of how to best structure the resale of the franchisee’s business.
 What are some of the options available to a franchisor in framing the resale of a failing franchisee’s business?